ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-5-path-analysis/image-4.3.png" alt="linearly separable data">

 Interestingly, the pages where users enter the website are often the same ones where they leave.
 A useful next step would be to analyze how far users progress through the website depending on their landing page.
+Let's do that.

 ## Are some landing pages “dead ends”?